 Generally, with lightweight shoes, you’ll glide through your whole canyoning experience effortlessly.

-Canyoneering is a melting pot of many sport activities.
+Canyoneering is a melting pot of many sports activities.
 From rock-climbing, swimming, rappelling, abseiling, and long treks, they’re quite many.

 Hands down, the Astral Hiyak shoes nails this category.
 It comes with high-traction, flex-grip, proper drainage, and a balanced feel for extra support.